Property A and the existence of a Markov process with a trivial Poisson boundary: Introduction

-\end{enumerate} \end{theorem} One can see the analogy between the two theorems that is not full due to the fact that in the condition for amenability, $\mu_n$ doesn't have to be of finite support, but this can easily be fixed as we shall see later, by replacing the finite support condition of the map $\phi_n$ in theorem \ref{HR} by the condition: \\ \textit{ For every $n$ and for every $\delta >0$ there is a finite set $F_\delta \subset G$ such that for every $g \in G$ we have
+\end{enumerate} \end{theorem} One can think the the two theorems above are not completely analogues, because in the condition for amenability in theorem \ref{Reiter}, $\mu_n$ does not have to be of finite support.
+This can be amended in two ways: first, without any loss of generality, one can add the assumption of finite support to theorem \ref{Reiter} (this is due to the fact that one can approximate any $\mu_n$ by $\mu_n'$ with finite support).
+The second way, which we will use, because it is more convenient for the purpose of this article, is to relax the finite support condition of the map $\phi_n$ in theorem \ref{HR}.
+We shall see below that the finite support condition can be replaced by the condition: \\ \textit{ For every $n$ and for every $\delta >0$ there is a finite set $F_\delta \subset G$ such that for every $g \in G$ we have

-} \\ \\ In response to a conjuncture by Furstenberg, it was proven in \cite{Rosen} and in \cite{KV} that the sequence of measures in the condition for amenability can be given as a sequence of convolutions of a single measure: \begin{theorem} A countable group $G$ is amenable iff there exist a probability measure $\mu$ on $G$ such that
+} \\ \\ In response to a conjuncture by Furstenberg, it was proven in \cite{Rosen} and in \cite{KV} that the sequence of measures in the condition for amenability can be given as a sequence of convolutions of a single measure: \begin{theorem} A countable group $G$ is amenable if and only if there exist a probability measure $\mu$ on $G$ such that

-\end{theorem} it is also shown at \cite{Rosen}, \cite{KV} this condition for amenability is equivalent to the triviality of the Poisson boundary of $(G,\mu)$. \\ The easy observation made in this note is that the technique used in \cite{KV} needs very little adaptation to the case of property A, namely we show that: \begin{theorem} A finitely generated group has property A iff there exists a transition probability $P$ with the state space $G$ with the following properties: \begin{enumerate} \item For every $\delta >0$ there is a finite set $F_\delta \subset G$ such that for every $g \in G$ we have
+\end{theorem} It is also shown in \cite{Rosen}, \cite{KV} that this condition for amenability is equivalent to the triviality of the Poisson boundary of $(G,\mu)$. \\ The easy observation made in this note is that the technique used in \cite{KV} needs very little adaptation to the case of property A, namely we show that: \begin{theorem} A finitely generated group has property A if and only if there exists a transition probability $P$ with the state space $G$ with the following properties: \begin{enumerate} \item For every $\delta >0$ there is a finite set $F_\delta \subset G$ such that for every $g \in G$ we have

 \item For every $g \in G$ we have